 If your toilet remains blocked after you have attempted to clear it by flushing the cistern call the Repairs Centre.

 Never put fat, grease or solid food waste down the sink.

-If your sink is blocked you can try to clear the problem using a sink plunger or a drain clearing product.
-Also by unscrewing and clearing the plastic trap under the sink (make sure you put a bowl under the trap before unscrewing to catch any water).
+If your sink is blocked you can try to clear the problem using a sink plunger or drain clearing products.
+Also by unscrewing and clearing the plastic trap under the sink.

 Resetting a trip switch

 Sometimes a surge of electricity, a circuit overload, a light bulb ‘blowing’ or a faulty appliance can cause part of your home’s electricity to be cut off.
-You can restore power by returning the switch or button that has ‘tripped’ on your electrical distribution board to the ‘on’ position.
+To restore power, return the switch or button that has ‘tripped’ on your electrical distribution board to the ‘on’ position.

-If the power switch ‘trips’ again check to see which area of your home is affected and unplug all the appliances in that area.
-Reset the switch and plug the appliances back in one at a time to find out which is causing the problem.
+If the power switch ‘trips’ again check to see which area of your home is affected.
+Unplug all the appliances in that area.
+Reset the switch and plug the appliances back in one at a time to find out which causes the problem.
 Do not use the faulty appliance again until it has been safety checked by an electrician.

 If you call us out to deal with a fault caused by one of your appliances we will need to charge you.
 Even if the trip switch simply needs to be reset.

 It is your responsibility to replace the bulbs or starter units in your florescent lights.